 - needing another biopsy if your symptoms persist or your PSA level continues to rise – you may be offered another MRI scan first

-- finding small, low-risk cancers that do not need treatment but may cause you anxiety – some men choose to undergo surgery or radiotherapy that may not benefit them but still causes side effects, such as incontinence and erectile dysfunction
+- finding small, low-risk cancers that do not need treatment but may cause you anxiety – and there is a possible related risk that you choose to undergo surgery or radiotherapy of little to no benefit that cause side effects, such as incontinence and erectile dysfunction (impotence)

 The samples of tissue from the biopsy are studied in a laboratory.
 If cancerous cells are found, they can be studied further to see how quickly the cancer will spread.
 This is called "staging and grading" and helps doctors to decide which treatment is the most appropriate.

 If there's a significant chance the cancer has spread from your prostate to other parts of the body, further tests may be recommended.